mukeshshemaroo/FirstRepository/README.md

 => ProjFromDirectVS
 	- Created Local Git Repository via Add to Source Control on right bottom after creating new project
-	- Team Explorer -> Manage Connections ->
+	- Team Explorer -> Manage Connections -> Sync -> Provided empty repository and Github credentials to push all commits to github